python-sprints/python-sprints.github.io/pandas/guide/source/pandas_setup.rst

 * Download and install `Anaconda <https://www.anaconda.com/download/>`

 .. note::
-    For Window users, go to the start menu, find Anaconda Prompt inside the Anaconda floder and run the above commends in Anaconda Prompt
+    For **Window users**, go to the start menu, find Anaconda Prompt inside the Anaconda floder and run the above commends in Anaconda Prompt

 * Activate conda by one of the next (or equivalent, if you know what you're doing):